-Ask just about anyone what keeps them from switching to a plant-based/vegan/healthier diet, and one of the most common answers (besides ‘I love my cheese/bacon too much’) is likely going to be, ‘I just don’t have the time to make those elaborate meals’.
+Ask just about anyone what keeps them from switching to a plant-based or vegan diet, and one of the most common answers (besides ‘I love my cheese/bacon too much’) is likely going to be, ‘I just don’t have the time to make those elaborate meals’.

-Okay, I understand that making a fresh, wholesome plant-based dinner every night sounds like too much work, especially if your schedule runs crazy, you work long hours, you’ve got kids, etc.
+I understand that making a fresh, wholesome plant-based dinner or lunch every day sounds like a lot of work, especially if your schedule runs crazy, you work long hours, you’ve got kids, etc.

-So today I’ve made a list of 10 meal ideas that will show you how to have a quick and healthy homemade meal even when you’re pressed for time.
+This is where my list of 10 quick plant based meals comes in handy – you can have a quick and healthy homemade meal even when you’re pressed for time.
 Nothing fancy or complicated, just 10 meals that’ll keep you from making a bad decision even when all else fails.

 Staying on track with your plant-based diet has never been easier – after all, where there is a will, there is a way, right?

-10 Easy Plant-Based Meals to Save the Day
+10 Easy and Quick Plant Based Meals to Save the Day

 3. Hummus and veggies in a wrap.
-This is my go-to combo for lunch and sometimes dinner: spread a tortilla with hummus, throw in any available vegetables (I love kale, red onions, carrots, tomatoes and olives), squeeze a bit of lemon juice over the mix, and wrap up burrito-style.
+This is my go-to combo for easy plant based lunches and sometimes dinners.
+Spread a tortilla with hummus, throw in any available vegetables (I love kale, red onions, carrots, tomatoes and olives), squeeze a bit of lemon juice over the mix, and wrap up burrito-style.
 Healthy, tasty, never fails.

 6. Quick pita pizza.
 Spread marinara sauce/hummus on a pita, top with any vegetables available (onions, peppers, spinach, olives, sundried tomatoes work great), add some tofu/tempeh/seitan/vegan sausage if you have them.
 Got some vegan cheese?
 Throw it on too!
 Bake at 350°F for 5-10 min.